-We require our students to attain minimum standards of physics knowledge in our introductory and upper level classes as demonstrated by solving problems that require an understanding and application of physics concepts.
-We also require our students to attain a sufficient knowledge of other sciences and mathematics that support our upper level courses and their application to our world.
+We require our students to attain minimum standards of physics knowledge in our introductory and upper-level classes, as demonstrated by solving problems that require an understanding and application of physics concepts.
+We also require our students to attain sufficient knowledge of other sciences and mathematics that support our upper-level courses and their application to our world.

 The following courses will be used to monitor students’ performance as compared to the program objectives.

 Physics 211 is taken by mainly engineering, chemistry, and physics majors.
 It is the first required physics course taken by our majors and is the foundation upon which our curricula is built upon.
 We use the SCALE-UP (Student-Centered Activities for Large Enrollment Undergraduate Programs) teaching method, which uses student-centered activities to foster conceptual understandings.
 Our students work in groups of three, with three groups sharing a round table.
 Each group has its own set of lab equipment and a computer.
 Communication skills are fostered here, both informally within the group and formally with presentations to the class and the instructor.
 Research methods and laboratory skills are introduced in this class with the various hands-on activities involving equipment and with data analysis of videotaped scenarios of bouncing balls or collisions.
 Lastly, we assess students’ application of physics concepts with real and videotaped examples of bodies in motion.

 Physics 420 is an introduction to the important principles of thermodynamics and statistical mechanics.
 These are, of course, major fields in physics.
 However, the ideas in statistics and probabilities that students are introduced to are important in all their future endeavors, whether in statistics or in another field.
 In addition, a goal is to give the students a feel for the beauty and power of the mathematics they encounter in physics and the power of statistical mechanics and thermodynamics to probe questions in varied fields of physics, chemistry, and biology.